-In addition, in 2008, we developed an Occupational Safety and Health Management System (OSHMS) for Yamaha's main manufacturing centers, in an effort to prevent accidents.
-For centers obtaining Group certification, we have introduced a system under which headquarters conducts regular follow-ups with the aim of improving the level of management, performs inspections to determine whether the centers are meeting OSHMS levels, and grants Group certification to those that have achieved the required level, with follow-ups conducted on a regular basis.
+We are also actively training and educating on health and safety overseas.
+In 2008, we implemented an Occupational Safety and Health Management System (OSHMS)\1 for the Group's main manufacturing centers, which we have employed to prevent accidents.
+For centers that have obtained Group certification, we have introduced a system under which headquarters conducts regular follow-ups to improve the level of management.
 We make efforts to prevent occupational injuries among outside subcontractors by establishing work safety guidelines.